 The BBC originally commissioned Summerton Mill as an insert for its flagship studio preschool series Tikkabilla, which used the Playschool format, but then elevated it to a standalone series with its own time slot.
 At it's prime, it was being shown within Tikkabilla and also in it's own slot on BBC1 and BBC2 with several broadcasts per day.

-We're working on this website.
-Unfortunately, we managed to delete our Google Account and the twenty-six episodes which were available on YouTube have all gone, so we're about to upload those too.
-The Bottle Organ had 18,821 views, and all those statistics have disappeared into the ether too - grrr!
+Unfortunately, we managed to delete our Google Account and the twenty-six episodes which were available on YouTube have all gone, so we're in the process of re-uploading them.
+The Bottle Organ had 18,821 views, and all those statistics have disappeared into the ether - grrr!